 - After reviewing the Activating Your GAP Access Primary Administrator user guide, high school principals can begin the process of creating and activating GAP Access accounts by going to the GAP Access Login page and then clicking on the "Not registered yet?
 Register here" link (which appears immediately below the "Login" button).

-The next step is to choose a method to transmit the sixth semester data to ISAC, either by uploading an Excel spreadsheet that follows formatting specifications prescribed by ISAC or by accessing the portal's SSP component and entering data for each individual student..
-Be sure that only sixth semester data is submitted regardless the method used.
+The next step is to choose a method to transmit the sixth semester data to ISAC, either by uploading an Excel spreadsheet that follows formatting specifications prescribed by ISAC or by accessing the portal's SSP component and entering data online.
+Be sure that only sixth semester data is submitted regardless of the method used.